amourao/nickel-screensaver/README.md

 # Nickel Screensaver

-Nickel Screensaver is an addon that brings the transparent screensaver feature to Kobo OS, similar to the one on KOReader.
+Nickel Screensaver is an addon that brings the transparent screensaver feature to Kobo eReaders, similar to the one on KOReader.

 <table>
   <tbody>